 Furthermore, the budget should conform with one of the budget category patterns currently available in Banner.
-Research Administration recognizes that agency requirements do not always permit an exact correlation between Banner account numbers and their budget categories.
-However, investigators are encouraged to discuss individual issues with their department administrator or Research Administration staff.
+Grants Management recognizes that agency requirements do not always permit an exact correlation between Banner account numbers and their budget categories.
+However, investigators are encouraged to discuss individual issues with their department administrator or Grants Management staff.

 The budget should contain separate figures for University contributions and funds being requested from the agency.
 Should an award be forthcoming, investigators must inform all appropriate administrative offices of the University's obligations.

-Budgets may not be presented to a funding agency without appropriate review by Research Administration.
-Therefore, PIs or and/or financial officers should consult Research Administration early in the proposal development process to ensure preparation of an accurate budget.
-Upon receipt of the SPAF, the completed proposal and properly signed budget, Research Administration commences with internal approval of the project.
+Budgets may not be presented to a funding agency without appropriate review by Grants Management.
+Therefore, PIs or and/or financial officers should consult Grants Management early in the proposal development process to ensure preparation of an accurate budget.
+Upon receipt of the SPAF, the completed proposal and properly signed budget, Grants Management commences with internal approval of the project.

 Investigators preparing proposal budgets should consider the following specific policies and procedures:

 The University encourages the use of external support for academic year (nine or ten months) faculty salaries.
 Salary support received for sponsored activities conducted during the academic year may result in release time from teaching or service activities.
 Faculty members are asked to contact their departmental chair and Dean early in the planning stages of their proposal to discuss release time.

 Depending on the sponsoring agency's regulations and approval of the Dean, University faculty on academic year appointments may earn additional compensation above base salary during the academic year (see Faculty Guide for details).